 Over the last thirty years, the trend of interest rates has been declining.
-As interest rates decline, the price of bonds that consumers can pay goes up.
+As interest rates decline, the price of bond that consumers can pay goes up.

-The Inverse Relationship between Bonds and Interest Rates
+The Inverse Relationship between Bond and Interest Rates

 I will give you a quick example.